Tiarnan King

 Tiarnan King is a Canadian soccer forward who played professionally in the USL First Division, National Professional Soccer League and Ireland.
-He earned two caps with the Canadian National Futsal Team in 2004.
+He earned five caps with the Canadian National Futsal Team in 2004.

 Club

 King attended Simon Fraser University, playing on the men's soccer team.
 In 1999, he played for the Vancouver Explorers in the Pacific Coast Soccer League.
 That fall, he moved to Burbaby Canadians of the Vancouver Metro League.
 In February 2000, the Vancouver 86ers selected King in the A-League Draft. he began the 2000 season with Vancouver's reserve team, the Abbotsford 86ers, but joined the first team on June 15, 2000.
 King would play each summer, outdoor season with Vancouver (renamed the Whitecaps in 2001) until 2003.
 In the fall of 2000, King went indoors with the Edmonton Drillers of the National Professional Soccer League.
 When the Drillers folded in December 2000, King was not selected in the dispersal draft.
 He also spent six months with Bray Wanderers in Ireland, but played only for the team's reserve squad.